 When any detection exceeds threshold, RoCi immediately pushes a block rule to Nantevo's threat intelligence API.
 The rule propagates to the synchronous feed lookup used by all active clients — turning a detection into a cross-platform block in seconds.

-RoCi's name comes from Rocinante — the van that carried the engineer who built Nantevo across two years and over 40,000 miles of the United States.
+RoCi's name comes from Rocinante — the van that carried the engineer who built Nantevo across two and a half years and over 40,000 miles of the United States.
 Throughout that journey, a Raspberry Pi mounted in the dashboard ran continuously, monitoring DNS traffic, logging queries, and building the dataset that became RoCi's foundation.

 The intelligence model built on van-era telemetry is integrated into Nantevo's asynchronous analysis pipeline.
 Per-client behavioral baselines, DGA scoring, and the detection-to-remediation loop become production capabilities.